MainStay Mutual Funds

-There are all sorts of reasons that you, as a small business owner, would want to give your team bonuses.
-Bonuses motivate people of course, but it is more than that.
-Rewarding people for a job well done fosters the kind of culture you want in your business.
+There are all sorts of reasons that you, as a small-business owner, would want to give your team bonuses.
+Bonuses motivate people, and rewarding people for a job well done fosters the kind of culture you want in your business.
 It also helps you attract and retain top talent.

 So yes, in theory, employee bonuses are a great idea.
-But here’s the deal: Bonuses have to be done right if they are to generate the intended result, i.e., motiving staff to excel while simultaneously rewarding them for a job well done.
+But here’s the deal: Bonuses must be done right if they are to generate the intended result (i.e., motiving staff to excel while simultaneously rewarding them for a job well done).

-Needless to say, your bonus plan is contingent upon the type of business you have and the reasoning behind the plan.
+Your bonus plan is contingent on the type of business you have and the reasoning behind the bonuses.
 Here are your options:

-Annual bonuses: Think your typical holiday bonus.
-This type of bonus is great because yes, it applies across the board, and yes, people love getting extra money for no real reason other than a good culture.
-People want to be appreciated.
+Think of your typical holiday bonus.
+This type of bonus is great because, yes, it applies across the board, and, yes, people love getting extra money for no real reason other than a good culture.
+People want to feel appreciated.

-Performance bonus: The idea here of course is that, as opposed to fostering goodwill, the potential bonus is an attempt to motivate people to reach pre-determined goals.
-The imperative here is that 1) everyone is clear on the goal, 2) that the goal is achievable, and 3) that the bonus really is an extra reward.
+The idea here, of course, is that the potential bonus is an attempt to motivate people to reach predetermined goals.
+The imperative is 1) that everyone is clear on the goal, 2) that the goal is achievable, and 3) that the bonus really is an extra reward.
 If those three criteria are met, your bonus plan should be a great incentive.

-Milestone bonuses: These bonuses are offered when specific work goals are reached, be it getting a project done on time (or early) or making a pre-determined number of sales calls in a month or what have you.
+These bonuses are offered when specific work goals are reached, be it getting a project done on time (or early) or making a predetermined number of sales calls in a month.

-Occasional bonus: A manager might say one day that the high salesperson of the day will get $100 cash.
-Or the owner might go around and give everyone a $20 gift card.
+A manager might announce one day that the high salesperson of the day will get $100 cash.
+Or the owner might give everyone a $20 gift card.
 Either way, the unexpected bonus is always a welcome treat.

-Non-monetary bonuses: The reward need not involve money to be considered valuable, for example consider "employee of the month" recognitions, preferred parking spots for a month, or shout-outs in the company newsletter.
+The reward need not involve money to be considered valuable.
+You could consider, for example, "employee of the month" recognition, preferred parking spots for a month, or shout-outs in the company newsletter.